lohith9908/fintrack/fintrack/docs/IMPLEMENTATION.md

-# FinTrack — Implementation Plan
+FinTrack — Implementation Plan

-**Document:** `IMPLEMENTATION.md`
+Document: `IMPLEMENTATION.md`
-**Version:** 1.0
+Version: 2.0
-**Status:** Locked / Source of Truth
+Status: Locked / Source of Truth
-**Product:** FinTrack — Personal Finance Management Platform
+Product: FinTrack — Personal Finance Management Platform
-**Related Documents:** `PRD.md`, `TRD.md`, `ARCHITECTURE.md`, `DATABASESCHEMA.md`, `UI/UX.md`, `WEBFLOW.md`
+Related Documents: `PRD.md`, `TRD.md`, `ARCHITECTURE.md`, `DATABASESCHEMA.md`, `UI/UX.md`, `WEBFLOW.md`
-**Date:** 22 August 2026
+Date: 22 August 2026
 ---

-# 1. Document Purpose
+1. Document Purpose

-This document defines the implementation roadmap for FinTrack from project initialization through production readiness.
+This document defines the complete implementation roadmap for FinTrack from project initialization through production release.

-The implementation is divided into sequential phases.

-Each phase defines:

-- Objective
-- Scope
-- Backend work
-- Frontend work
-- Database work
-- Security work
-- Testing
-- Completion criteria

-The phases should be implemented in order unless a technical dependency requires otherwise.
+The original implementation roadmap has been consolidated into 20 optimal phases without removing the approved product scope.
+The goal is to keep the implementation:
+Sequential
+Practical
+Testable
+Maintainable
+Portfolio-ready
+Production-oriented
+Each phase groups closely related work while preserving the same functional requirements previously defined.
+This document is the implementation and execution source of truth.
 ---

-# 2. Implementation Principles
+2. Locked Implementation Principles
 The project must follow these principles:

-1. Build from the locked source-of-truth documents.
+Build strictly from the locked source-of-truth documents.
-2. Complete foundational infrastructure before feature development.
+Complete foundational infrastructure before feature development.
-3. Implement backend authorization before exposing protected frontend features.
+Implement backend authentication and authorization before protected frontend functionality.
-4. Keep financial calculations backend-authoritative.
+Keep financial calculations backend-authoritative.
+Keep all user data isolated by ownership.
-5. Use deterministic internal logic for financial insights.
+Use deterministic internal logic for financial insights.
-6. Never integrate AI APIs or AI API keys.
+Do not integrate any AI API, AI API key, AI chatbot, or external AI financial service.
-7. Keep secrets in environment variables.
-8. Never commit `.env`.
-9. Use `.env.example` as the configuration template.
-10. Use bcrypt for password hashing.
+Store passwords only as bcrypt hashes.
-11. Use JWT authentication with HTTP-only cookies.
+Use JWT authentication with secure HTTP-only cookies.
-12. Use Multer for multipart file upload handling.
+Use Multer for receipt upload handling.
+Keep secrets in environment variables.
+Never commit `.env`.
+Commit `.env.example`.
-13. Use MongoDB/Mongoose for persistence.
+Use MongoDB/Mongoose for persistence.
-14. Build responsive UI from the beginning.
+Build responsive UI from the beginning.
-15. Test each feature before moving to the next phase.
+Test each major feature before moving forward.
-16. Keep commits small and meaningful.
-17. Avoid building placeholder architecture that will be discarded later.
+Keep business logic in backend services rather than route handlers.
+Use reusable frontend components.
+Do not duplicate financial calculation logic across features.
+Do not consider a feature complete until validation, authorization, error handling, and relevant tests exist.
 ---

-# 3. Locked Technology Stack
+3. Locked Technology Stack

-## Frontend
+Frontend
 ```text
 React
 TypeScript